How do we ventilate?

 Ventilation is mainly used to control indoor air quality by diluting and displacing indoor pollutants, i.e. polluting contaminants from building and everything inside.

-It is also used to control indoor temperature, humidity, and air motion to benefit thermal comfort & satisfaction of buildings´ living inhabitants — people, animals and plants.
+Ventilation is also used to control indoor temperature, humidity, and air motion to benefit and provide thermal comfort & satisfaction for buildings' living inhabitants — people, animals and plants.

 Under the principle of the human right to health, everyone has the right to breathe healthy indoor air.